HAPPY NEIGHBORLY DAY!

 Friday, the Neighborly Day, is therefore the best day during the week to check on our neighbors and perhaps impact their lives positively.
 “We must never, ever normalize crime, violence, abuse, injustice, bias, inequity, poverty, violent extremism or oppression, since they’re not inevitable.

-In addition, the outcome of all our actions and interactions must be peaceful coexistence.
+In addition, the outcome of all our actions and interactions must be for a peaceful coexistence.
 We should not patronize violent movies and media or ignorantly call violent Hollywood figures heroes.
 They are not.
 Real heroes are our mothers whom we honor on Neighborly Days and all other days.”

 Just minding our own business in this day and age is no longer an acceptable attitude.
 We are one human family that should be mindful of all elements from within in order to provide timely assistance to those in need, disrupt evil plans being hatched and prevent heinous crimes that could be carried out by the unhinged family members, especially on Neighborly Days.